sami-tech72/QatarCharity/frontend/README.md

 The application uses `ngx-toastr` for success and error notifications, which relies on the Angular animations package.
 Ensure `@angular/animations` is installed by running `npm install` from the `frontend` directory after pulling new changes.

+Bootstrap JavaScript is also required for the modal helpers used in the admin forms.
+The `bootstrap` dependency is declared in `package.json`, so running `npm install` will provide the necessary module for `Modal` imports.

 ## Development server

 To start a local development server, run: